Finding my credit card in the nut butter jar? Funny.

 CertiPUR Foam Layer

 There’s also a Serene Comfort Layer made from polyurethane foam to add extra cushion.
-Unlike some polyurethane foams which have additional chemicals mixed in to create certain effects like “memory,” the foam in the Organix is:
+Unlike some polyurethane foams which have additional chemicals added to create certain effects like “memory,” the foam in the Organix is:

 Three-Zone Pocket Coil System